emran995/Casino-Game-Microservices/README.md

 * Docker + Docker Compose setup
 * GitLab CI/CD pipeline with 3 distinct stages

+## Logs and Debugging

+All test run logs are automatically generated and saved under the `logs/` directory at the project root.
+These logs are useful for debugging failed tests and are collected as artifacts in the CI/CD pipeline.

 ### Python Version Requirement

 This project requires **Python 3.9 or 3.10**.
 Please make sure to install it from [https://www.python.org/downloads/](https://www.python.org/downloads/) if you're using an older version.